The model theory of the curve graph: Quantifier elimination in

 The following is an adaptation of Proposition 7.21 in \cite{BPZ17}.
-Recall that the notation $w^{-1}$ for a word denotes the word obtained by writing the letters occurring in it in reverse order, and inverting the group elements which appear. \begin{lemma} \leavevmode \begin{enumerate} \item Suppose that we are given $u,v,w\in\wo$ such that $uv$ reduces to $w$.
-Then there are decompositions
+Recall that the notation $w^{-1}$ for a word denotes the word obtained by writing the letters occurring in it in reverse order, and inverting the group elements which appear.